 Figure 18 shows the water consumption per kWh of electricity produced by the power plant, which is primarily related to the manufacturing phase of the life cycle.
-Within manufacturing, the production of the nacelle (24%), tower (21%), site cables (16%), foundation (14%), blades (9%) and are the most significant contributors.
+Within manufacturing, the production of the nacelle (20%), tower (20%), blades (20%), foundation (13%) and site cables (5%) are the most significant contributors.
 The end-of-life stage provides a credit of around -30%.
 Water consumption is primarily driven by the production of iron, steel, aluminium used in the wind power plant.